tmtxt/tmtxt.github.com/_drafts/2020-06-12-why-people-are-still-so-addicted-in-nosql.md

   object?
 All related documents will be loaded into memory just to get some specific fields.

 We had this problem in the past.
 We simply store the objects without worrying about the size of each record until we realized it was a big problem.
-All the solutions would lead to a SQL design!
+All the solutions lead to a SQL design!

 Why don't we just use SQL?

+# A world without Relations?

 # The performance cost